-In this 3-part lecture series, learn to plant, grow, harvest, and store native plants for dyeing.
+In this three-part lecture series, learn to plant, grow, harvest, and store native plants for dyeing.

 Design your very own dye garden, sowing the seeds for a diverse palette of color.
 Over the course of three weeks, textile artist Aaron Sanders Head will walk us through the process of planning, planting, and maintaining the garden, as well as mechanisms for harvesting and storing dye materials you can use in your craft.
-We’ll begin by creating a gardening schedule, then cover how to start seeds indoors—eventually transplanting them to an outdoor space.
-While we’ll focus on several typical plants used for natural dyeing (such as indigo, marigolds, and cosmos), the skills you’ll learn can be applied to a number of plants.
+We'll begin by discussing options for long-lasting, homegrown color, and we'll create a gardening schedule.
+Then, we'll cover how to start seeds indoors—eventually transplanting them to an outdoor space.
+While we'll focus on several typical plants used for natural dyeing (such as indigo, marigolds, and cosmos), the skills you'll learn can be applied to a number of plants.
+We'll end the course with a showcase from Aaron which will demonstrate how to begin using these plants to create color.

 Syllabus at a Glance

-There are three total sessions included in this purchase, each lasting for 1.5 hours on 3 consecutive Thursdays beginning July 29.
+This course includes three total sessions included in this purchase, each lasting for 1.5 hours on three consecutive Tuesdays beginning March 1.

 While there won't be homework in a traditional sense, participants will need to spend some time researching their zone, seeking out seeds and materials, planting seeds, and maintaining their gardens.
 If starting a garden in real-time with the course, you should expect to spend around 1.5 hours each week outside of class, depending on how expansive your plans are.